alanhamlett/pip-update-requirements/README.rst

                          packages to be updated to pre-release versions.
 By default packages are only updated to stable versions.
--z, --nonzero-exit-code  Exit with status 10 when all packages up-to-date,
+-z, --nonzero-exit-code  Exit with status 1 when some packages were updated,
-                         11 when some packages were updated.
-Defaults to exit status zero on success and non-zero on failure.
+                         0 when no packages updated, or a number greater than 1 when there was an error.
+By default, exit status 0 is used unless there was an error irregardless of whether packages were or not updated.
 --version                Show the version and exit.
 --help                   Show this message and exit.